nhoyt/nav-menu/README.md

 ### menu-separator

 #### Description
-* An object that separates groups of `menu-item` components within a `sub-menu` (or `nav-menu`).
-If the `menu-separator` contains text, its purpose is to label the group of `menu-item` components that follow it.
+* A `menu-separator` is used to separates groups of `menu-item` elements within a `sub-menu` or `nav-menu`.
+If the `menu-separator` has a `label` attribute, its text should describe the group of `menu-item` elements that follow it.

-* If text is omitted, the separator will be rendered graphically as a horizontal or vertical line, depending on menu orientation.
+* If the `label` attribute is omitted, the separator will be rendered graphically as a horizontal or vertical line (depending on menu orientation).

 #### Content model
 ```
 <!ELEMENT menu-separator (PCDATA)*>

 element menu-separator {
-  attribute label { text }?
+  attribute label { text }?,
+  empty
 }
 ```

-_In English:_ A `menu-separator` component has no text or element content, and may have an _optional_ `label` attribute.
+_In English:_ A `menu-separator` may have an _optional_ `label` attribute, but otherwise has no text or element content.

 ## Styling / Implementation Notes